 The impact of migration on migrants1 may depend on the extent to which individual lives are forever separated into before and after.
 In some cases, breaks with the past may be temporary, and soon reversed: a contract is accepted, fulfilled, terminated.
 In other cases, the relocation is not so much a break as a pendular steady-state, characterised by a series of oscillations between the old home and the new: a diasporic back-and-forth that both feeds nostalgia and keeps it at bay.
 But some migrations may be painful fractures; fractures which may heal, or may not, according to whether the breaks are complicated – made compound, perhaps – by other factors.

-Consider migrant children, brought up on the fragile isthmus between the almost-island of their parents’ culture and the looming landmass of the host country’s mores; consider those taken from that childhood world and placed on another, still more fragile beachhead back in their parents’ country.
-Consider the different loves and loyalties they find, like strange sea-shells, on their uniquely given intertidal; consider how these shells are shattered, or replaced, as life’s storms remake their isthmus’ beach; and how, again and again, the cross-currents of the two cultures iterate a new boundary zone, always the same yet different each time it is observed.
-Is the isthmus itself their home?
-Or does home lie only at one end of the spit or the other?
+Consider migrant children, brought up on the fragile isthmus between the almost-island of their parents’ culture and the looming landmass of the host country’s mores; consider those taken from that childhood world and placed on a smaller, still more fragile beachhead back in their parents’ country.
+Consider the different loves and loyalties they find, like strange sea-shells, on their uniquely given intertidals; consider how these shells are shattered, or replaced, as life’s storms remake their isthmus’ beaches; and how, again and again, the cross-currents of the two cultures iterate a new boundary zone, always the same yet different each time it is observed.
+Is one isthmus or another their home?
+Or does home lie only at one or the other end of a spit?
 Or is there in fact, for these people, no such thing as home, only lost patterns of belonging . . .